Position Opening:

 • Represent AF at community non-profit/arts meetings and events, as appropriate;

-• With the Artistic Director, pursue and facilitate strategic partnerships with peer organizations in Cleveland and beyond;
+• With the Artistic Director, pursue and facilitate strategic partnerships with peer organizations in Cleveland, Chicago, and beyond;

-• Become an active member of the Cleveland arts community.
+• Become an active member of the Cleveland arts community and a visible, semi-regular presence in Chicago.

 Financial Oversight

-• Oversee AF’s annual budgeting process; directly prepare the Development and Special Events budgets; collaborate with the GM and AD to prepare the full institutional budget;
+• Oversee AF’s financial reporting and the annual budgeting process; collaborate with the Director of Development to prepare the Development and Special Events budgets; collaborate with the GM and AD to prepare the full institutional budget;

 • Together with the GM, attend Finance Committee meetings and oversee external auditors.